javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

 The function is called "asynchronous", because the action (script loading) finishes not now, but later.

-The call initiates the script loading, then the execution continues normally.
+The call initiates the script loading, then the execution continues.
+While the script is loading, the code below may finish executing, and if the loading takes time, other scripts may run meanwhile too.

 ```js
 loadScript('/my/script.js');
 // the code below doesn't wait for the script loading to finish
 ```

-Now let's say we want to use the new script when loads.
+Now let's say we want to use the new script when it loads.
 It probably declares new functions, so we'd like to run them.

 ...But if we do that immediately after the `loadScript(…)` call, that wouldn't work: